m-daniela/chat-app/Notes/crypto.md

 - authetication
 	- works with firebase, must extend it somehow or move the logic to back
 - backend + database
+	- persisting messages
 - ee2e somehow, who knows how
 <br>

+## Data

+### Authetication - user
+- login with email and password
+- has:
+	- uid
+	- display name
+	- email
+	- password
+	- maybe picture, but not interested rn

+### Message
+- some id
+- text
+- date

+### Conversation
+- some id
+- user[]
+- message[]

 ## Getting started - the app